Lykos Defence Logo

 Building an IRP doesn’t need to be overwhelming.
 Start simple, make it relevant to your organisation, and refine over time.

-Don’t let perfect be the enemy of good; develop a v1.0, minimum viable product, then iterate it over time as you test the plan and identify gaps or challenges.
-Testing can be simulated with tabletop exercises (TTXs), or via use during live incident response.
+Don’t let perfect be the enemy of good.
+Start with a minimum viable IRP, then refine it over time as you test the plan, identify gaps, and improve coordination.

 Step 1: Define Scope and Objectives